-OPEC has had much influence on the oil market since its foundation in 1960.
-The organization has been able to control the prices of oil in the economic interests of its 12 members.
-This had led to price of certain oil equities, as well as the commodity itself to be unpredictable.
+OPEC had much influence on the oil market since its foundation in 1960.
+They’ve been able to control oil price in the economic interests of its 12 members.
+As a result, certain oil stocks and the commodity itself are unpredictable.

 However, a long period of high oil prices meant declines in U.S. petrol consumption.
 Americans are changing to natural gas and the fuel efficiency of vehicles is improving.

 This is even while the United States’ production of oil increases.
 In fact, oil imports by the U.S. have declined by over 50% since 2005.
-Demand growth has slowed heavily even in China.
+Slower import growth is noticeable even in China.

 Meanwhile, non-OPEC oil production is rising fast.
 The IEA expects non-OPEC supply to increase by 1.8 million barrels per day in 2014 – far higher than the expected increase of global oil demand.
 Thus, OPEC has a shrinking share of oil production.

 China and U.S. to Make OPEC Irrelevant by 2030

 These trends have masked a decline in the ability of OPEC members to work with each other.
 Some of the biggest tensions have been between Iran and Saudi Arabia.

 When global oil prices were nearing $150 during the 2008 economic crisis, Iran blamed Saudi Arabia for boosting production.